tcler/argparse-getopt-examples/README.md

-# arg-parse-examples
-getopt or argparse examples of various programming languages
+getopt or argparse examples in various programming languages

   -- 'Hello World' is too simple, let's start from argparse/getopt